MrBrax/LiveStreamDVR/README.md

 ## Docker setup

-Reminder that i don't use docker myself on my capturing setup, so any specific errors to this are hard to test.
+Reminder that I don't use docker myself on my capturing setup, so any specific errors to this are hard to test.

 ### Docker hub